Take precautions and be aware of harmful chemical substances

 Harmful chemicals linger in many of our workplaces.
 Many are handled and stored inappropriately which can eventually lead to various short and/or long-term illnesses.
 Dr. David Michael, the former Assistant Secretary of Labor for the Occupation Safety and Health Administration, notes that “the most serious hazards are the silent killers, the ones we can’t see” — many of these being the dangerous chemicals at our jobs.
 The adverse health effects that can result from these chemical hazards and substances can be prevented by being aware and taking necessary precautions.

 Hazardous substances in the workplace can come in any form from solids and liquids to gases and powders.
-No matter its physical state, they can all be dangerous.
-These chemicals can be inhaled, ingested, injected or absorbed into the body and once inside, can affect multiple organs and organ systems.
+No matter their physical state, they can all be dangerous.
+These chemicals can be inhaled, ingested, injected, or absorbed into the body and once inside, can affect multiple organs and organ systems.

 The range of effects can vary depending on: